greymd/teip/README.md

 * Sounds similar to Masking-"tape".

 # License

+## Modules imported from other repositories

+Thank you so much for helpful modules!

+* pcre crate
+  - Based on [cadencemarseille/rust-pcre](https://github.com/cadencemarseille/rust-pcre) forked by [omakoto](https://github.com/omakoto/rust-pcre)
+  - Original souce codes are distributed under MIT/Apache-2.0 license

+* ./src/list/ranges.rs
+  - One of the module used in `cut` command of [uutils/coreutils](https://github.com/uutils/coreutils)
+  - Original souce codes are distributed under MIT license
+  - The license file is on the same directory

 ## Source code
 The scripts are available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).